 - Search Google for specific terms for pages you used to rank well for and make sure they are still between the first and second pages.
 Otherwise, chances are good that you have been punished.

-If none of these steps pointed out a punishment, you probably lost relevance with some Google update or increased competition.
+If none of these steps pointed out punishment, you probably lost relevance with some Google update or increased competition.
 In that case, the only thing to do is to improve your content and SEO strategy to recover your website.